 How Can We Achieve Caregiver Coaching Competence?

 Once the SLP and SLPA have determined that caregiver coaching is allowed in their state, the SLP must verify the SLPA’s competence as a caregiver coach.
-This may require training the SLPA in coaching strategies.
+This may require training the SLPA in coaching strategies using evidence-based speech pathology courses.
 The use of a specific model or framework can facilitate this training.

 The Family Guided Routines Based Intervention (FGRBI) and Caregiver Coaching approach is a model designed for early intervention services; however, the same coaching principles may be applicable to work with older children and adult clients and caregivers.
 Training tools, competency checklists, video illustrations, and mobile coaching training tools for delivery of caregiver coaching, both on-site and via video conferencing, are available on the FGRBI website.3